Coastal and offshore rowing

 Coastal and offshore rowing is a rowing sport performed at sea.
 In North America, this sport is often called open water rowing.

-Due to sea one has to row in harsher conditions.
-To withstand it the boats usually are wider and more robust than those used on rivers and lakes.
+Due to conditions at sea, coastal and offshore rowers may face difficult circumstances compared to river or lake rowers.
+To withstand it the boats usually are wider and more robust.

 International competition

 At present, most British sea rowing is "traditional" fixed seat rowing and competition is of a regional nature.
 France is leading the development of modern sliding seat seagoing boats, "Yoles", and National Competition here is well established with FISA, the worldwide regulatory body for rowing, encouraging the expansion of the sport to other countries.

 Since 2007, the competition has been renamed as the FISA World Club Coastal Rowing Challenge, thus opening the event to all Club rowers without pre-qualification.

+Coastal rowing will be included in the 2028 Summer Olympics, in the form of beach sprint rowing.

 Africa

 South Africa

 Competitive rowing has been taking place on dams and rivers in South Africa since colonial times, but since May 2011 a growing number of people have participated in recreational coastal rowing in Cape Town as well.
 This has taken place mainly on False Bay from the naval base at Simon's Town, but there have also been regular outings to bodies of water elsewhere in the region, including the Berg and Breede Rivers, Langebaan and Hermanus lagoons, and the Atlantic Ocean in the vicinity of Cape Point.
 The Cape Coastal Rowing fleet now includes a range of quads, doubles and singles.